ks905383/xagg_archived/README.md

 `xagg` allows a simple population *and* area-averaging, in addition to export functions that will turn the aggregated data into output easily used in STATA or R for further calculations.

 ## Left to do
-- Make this a package.
-It's currently a somewhat stable module, but a goal is to have this be a fully-built and tested package.
+- ~Make this a package.
+It's currently a somewhat stable module, but a goal is to have this be a fully-built and tested package.~ Complete!
 - Make the outputs to the two main wrapper functinos (`xagg.pixel_overlaps` and `xagg.aggregate`) their own `classes` with the export functions as bound methods of the `xagg.aggregate` output class.
 - Just testing, bug fixes, stability checks, etc.
 - Share widely!
 I hope this will be helpful to a wide group of natural and social scientists who have to work with both gridded and polygon data!